Palo Verde National Park – Guide to Visiting

 We drove to Playa Potrero (a cute village above Playa Flamingo) and stayed at this awesome place for a few nights.
 The owners were away, but their adult son was running the place so we asked him for his advice on visiting Palo Verde.

 He told us that he had previously camped at the ranger station on the east side of the park for several nights and that it was absolutely amazing.
 He even showed us pictures, so yes, I can confirm it looked beautiful.
-But, we didn’t have the time or gear with us to take on a camping experience so we decided to try and enter from the west side.

 Note: I have since learned that this east side entrance is officially closed to the public and is now only used as a research area.
 So, the only way for you to visit is by boat tour.

 The next day we left early and started driving.
 We really had no idea where we were going.
 I had seen a few small boat tour places advertised online, but I really couldn’t find much info.
-I had also read great things about Haciend El Viejo, but their website was down so I wasn’t able to book anything ahead of time.

 Really, we wanted a national park entrance that would allow us to park our car and go for a decent hike.
 But, from talking to the host at our rental and with what I had read online, that seemed somewhat impossible with entering from the east side.
 Plus, it was rainy season and everything I read said that it would be a complete swamp land.